Smoothness of the law of manifold-valued Markov processes with jumps: The smoothness result on manifolds

-The kernel $\mu_x^\sharp$ is the part of the Lévy kernel $\mu_x$ coming from $\mu^\sharp$.
-The assumption of Theorem \ref{smoothj} therefore requires the part of the Lévy kernel for jumps coming from distant locations to be smooth, whereas the Lévy kernel could be purely atomic in Theorem \ref{mainth}.
+The kernel $\mu_x^\sharp$ is the part of the L\'{e}vy kernel $\mu_x$ coming from $\mu^\sharp$.
+The assumption of Theorem~\ref{smoothj} therefore requires the part of the L\'{e}vy kernel for jumps coming from distant locations to be smooth, whereas the L\'{e}vy kernel could be purely atomic in Theorem \ref{mainth}.